AmiDARK/2DPluginKIT-For-DarkBASIC-Pro/README.md

 The Source Code can be copied inside a folder for the project as PureBASIC can open source code from everywhere if you give it read/write access correctly.

 # Version/Release notes
 This is an old product.
-There will be NO official updated.
+There will be NO official updates.

 # Licence
 By downloading "2DPluginKIT-For-DarkBASIC-Pro" you agree the following licence terms :